the fall of 2015, I was commissioned to make two stained glass windows

 mathematics had been worked out precisely beforehand, the

-wood stops you see nailed down in this photo were required so that I
+wood stops you see nailed down in this photo helped me to build the

-could build the intricate beveled border design into an enclosed space,
+intricate beveled border design into an "enclosed" space.
+Although the

-they were designed to line up correctly, this temporary space closed in
+glass pieces were designed to line up correctly, this temporary space

 on three sides allowed me to tap the pieces in tightly, trusting that